ava-labs/hypersdk/README.md

 * Implement support for S3 and PostgreSQL storage backends
 * Provide optional auto-serialization/deserialization of `Actions` and `Auth` if only certain types are used in their definition
-* Add a `DHT-based` storage module that tracks data previously submitted to the chain...
-(TODO:)
+* Add a DHT module that could be used to track the location of various pieces of data across a network of `hypervm` participants (even better if this is made abstract to any implementer such that they can just register and request data from it and it is automatically handled by the network layer)